What Does a Well-Designed Canvas Course Look Like?

 Just as students appreciate seeing good examples of work before doing their own, instructors designing courses often feel the same way.
-As the U of S transitions to Canvas we want to provide you with some such examples through the following two examples.
+As Canvas is our adopted learning management system, we want to provide you with some examples through the following two courses.
 In both cases, student information and data has been removed.

 ETAD 402 – Multimedia Design and Production